pdsinterop/solid-link-metadata/README.md

 	lpdl:archiveDate "2000-06-05T23:01:38" .
 ```

-The arciveDate term is applied to the archive link.
+The archiveDate term is applied to the archive link.
 The third part must be an ISO 8601 compliant datetime string, but may choose to just supply the date, without a time.

 You may add multiple archive links to a resource.
 And there is no requirement to also add an archiveDate for each archive, but it is strongly advised to do so.